 Try to learn a few words in Korean

 The Korean alphabet known as “hangul” seems complex and impossible to learn.
 However, it is actually easy to learn because there are only 26 phonetic characters.
 Once you have mastered which character corresponds to which sounds, you will be able to read.
 You can basically read and recognise restaurant names, signs and locations without knowing what they mean!

-Interesting fact about South Korea : 1 Korea alphabet is easy to learn.
+An interesting fact about South Korea: the Korean alphabet is easy to learn.
 However, if learning the alphabet is easy as ABC, pronouncing is another thing.
 Korean is extremely difficult to pronounce and add in the different regional dialects and the complexity will get tenfold.

 It’s a safe country

 Although South Korea is a country sharing a border with North Korea, it’s a very safe country.
 We felt completely safe during our trip, even at night.
 Streets are always packed with people so you don’t feel alone in a sense.
 For that reason, Seoul makes a great destination for female travellers and solo female travellers.
 Having said that, when travelling alone, it is always important to use your common sense and avoid dangerous situations.

 Another safety aspect of the country is that underground stations, particularly Seoul Metro, are stocked with emergency supplies such as oxygen masks, water etc… short clips are also played in the subway trains.
 I have never seen a city more prepared for emergencies than Seoul.
 Even Tokyo didn’t have that level of procedure in place, at least not that visible.